-GIA’s colour-grading scale for diamonds is the industry standard.
+GIA’s color-grading scale for diamonds is the industry standard.
 The scale begins with the letter D, representing colourless, and continues with increasing presence of colour to the letter Z, or light yellow or brown.
 Each letter grade has a clearly defined range of colour appearance.
 Diamonds are colour-graded by comparing them to stones of known colour under controlled lighting and precise viewing conditions.

 Many of these colour distinctions are so subtle that they are invisible to the untrained eye.
 But these slight differences make a very big difference in diamond quality and value.

-Before GIA developed the D-to-Z Colour Grading Scale, a variety of other systems were loosely applied.
+Before GIA developed the D-to-Z Color Grading Scale, a variety of other systems were loosely applied.
 These included letters of the alphabet (A, B and C, with multiple A’s for the best stones), Arabic (0, 1, 2, 3) and Roman (I, II, III) numerals, and descriptions such as “gem blue” or “blue white.”
 The result of all these grading systems was inconsistency and inaccuracy.
 Because the creators of the GIA Color Scale wanted to start fresh, without any association with earlier systems, they chose to start with the letter D—a letter grade normally not associated with top quality.

 Because diamonds are formed deep within the earth, under extreme heat and pressure, they often contain unique birthmarks, either internal (inclusions) or external (blemishes).